Drug policy of Nazi Germany

-Pervitin, an early form of methamphetamine, was widely used in Nazi Germany and was available without a prescription.
+Pervitin, an early form of methamphetamine, was widely used in Nazi Germany.
+By 1941, usage was restricted to a doctor's prescription, and the military tightly controlled its distribution.

 The generally tolerant official drug policy in the Third Reich, the period of Nazi control of Germany from the 1933 Machtergreifung to Germany's 1945 defeat in World War II, was inherited from the Weimar government which was installed in 1919 following the dissolution of the German monarchy at the end of World War I.

 Historical background

 Before the First World War, the collaborative research efforts of the German university system and German corporations enabled the German corporate sector as a whole to obtain a virtual worldwide monopoly on drugs whose production required chemical expertise and industrial capacity.
 This research was fueled by revenues from the sale of morphine, an alkaloid found in opium, first identified by the German chemist and pharmacist Friedrich Sertürner in 1804 and patented by Merck soon afterward.
 German pharmaceutical companies' work with morphine and its derivatives found particular success in using them as pain relievers and cough suppressants, with Bayer eventually recognizing the potency of heroin, which was legal in Germany at the time (and until the 1950s, before which it was banned only in Asia and the United States).
 During the era of the German Empire, consolidated in the late 1860s and early 1870s, the German government's militaristic inclinations prompted it to add financial support to research in sectors including pharmaceuticals and optimization of industrial processes.

-The unprecedented casualties of World War I brought the need for treatment of acute and chronic pain, the means of treating that pain, and the side effects of that treatment, including opioid dependence, to the forefront of public consciousness.

 Civilian-sector drug policy in Nazi Germany

 The German populace's experience during and after the First World War inspired the Weimar and Nazi governments to adopt an attitude of tolerance toward the use of drugs to relieve pain, increase performance, and avoid withdrawal.
 Most drugs were permitted either universally or for individuals with a medical prescription.
 Many of the drug addicts in 1920s and 1930s Germany were First World War veterans who required addictive drugs for pain relief and/or medical personnel who had access to such drugs.
 Because support from veterans was so critical to the National Socialist Party they were highly inclined to take a permissive view of addicts and addiction.
 The focus of the governments efforts was instead on cracking down on illicit drug smuggling out of Germany and into the rest of Europe, which was very common at the time, and which could be blamed on the previous government without antagonizing veterans.
-During the Weimar era, addiction was seen as a curable disease.
-Following the advent of Nazism, addiction continued to be viewed as curable for all.